The Meritocracy Paradox by Castilla, Emilio J. (9780231208420) | Browns Books

 See all formats and editions

-How can today’s leaders address these failures?In The Meritocracy Paradox, Emilio J.
+Most importantly, how can today’s leaders recognize and fix what’s gone wrong?In The Meritocracy Paradox, Emilio J.

 Castilla offers timely new answers to these fundamental questions.

-He analyzes the structure and culture of meritocracy inside organizations, providing real-world examples—from merit-based bonus systems in companies to admissions decisions at elite universities—to show how personal biases and other social barriers can undermine the values and outcomes these systems are meant to uphold.
+He analyzes the structure and culture of meritocracy inside organizations, providing real-world examples—from hiring and merit-based bonuses in companies to admissions decisions at elite universities—to show how personal biases and social barriers can undermine the values and outcomes these systems are meant to uphold.

-Castilla provides a practical, research-backed framework to help organizations achieve true fairness and opportunity for all.
+Castilla provides practical, research-backed frameworks to help organizations achieve true fairness and opportunity for all.

 Read More